Prep your immune system for cold and flu season

 Not only did the Cardiff University researchers find the echinacea extract to be safe, but they also found that it led to significantly fewer sick days for the participants who took echinacea.
 It also inhibited colds and prevented viral infections.

 While we know this technically shouldn’t be a deciding factor in what we choose, we all know that it really is.
 No one wants to take something that tastes awful.
 Luckily, the Cardiff University study participants were very “compliant” with the “protocol.”
 In non-science speak: They didn’t have concerns about the taste.

 “What is a standardized extract, and why does it matter?” you may ask.
 It actually matters quite a lot.
 There are so many factors that go into herbal remedies that many of us never think of: Are the herbs dried or fresh?
 How are the plants grown?
 How are they stored, and for how long?
 How much leaf is in the product, and how much flower petal?
 All of these factors can affect potency and effectiveness—a key reason that research provides inconclusive or contradictory results.

-By choosing a standardized extract, we know that what we’re taking is consistent, effective, and proven.
+By choosing a standardized echinacea extract, you know that what you’re taking is consistent, effective, and proven.

 A specialized echinacea extract may have the ability to calm the nerves and relieve anxiety.
 The echinacea extract (EP107™) has shown promise in studies for anxiety relief, suggesting a relaxing effect in the brain similar to Valium or Librium—but potentially without their pharmacological side effects.

 People with anxiety used this specialized echinacea extract for one week and evaluated their anxiety before, during, and after using the product.
 Self-reported anxiety levels were significantly lower after three days and the effects remained stable for the duration of the seven-day trial as well as for two weeks following treatment.